Coronavirus Road Cycling Holiday Information

 Whilst it’s impossible to fully predict what measures may be required, you should be aware that they may impact our operations in the delivery of your trip, or possibly in the feel of the holiday for you as a guest.

-It is highly likely that face masks will be required when inside public buildings (including communal areas of hotels, and shops etc).
+It is possible that face masks maybe required when inside public buildings (including communal areas of hotels, and shops etc).

-Social distancing measures will also likely be in place to manage queues and crowds.
-Entry to cafes, bars and restaurants will also likely require the Pass-Sanitaire to be shown for all people over the age of 12 years.
+Social distancing measures may also likely be in place to manage queues and crowds.

 Again – you can have confidence in us to do our best for you, but we do ask that you think about these things in advance and don’t just expect it to necessarily be like the good old days!

-We will keep you updated as the situation evolves and becomes clearer as we approach Summer 2022.
+We will keep you updated if the situation changes over Summer 2022.

 Implications of Brexit